 - It encourages people to earn more like a tax.
 The tax amount will be fixed and not fluctuating on the income earned.

 - More convenient to calculate.
 As the tax is flat and high technology is not required.

 - People get the freedom to choose the products they need, and the tax can be paid only on the goods they need.
 Only the people who need the product shall pay for the goods.

-- Regressive Tax paid by the poor will be more and the income left for their living will be less as a major part of the earning will be paid as tax.
+- Regressive tax paid by the poor will be more, and the income left for their living will be less as a significant part of the earning will be paid as tax.

 - The unemployment level increases as the poor might not be willing to work as the major part of the earning should be paid as tax.

 - Revenue might decrease if the consumption of goods is reduced by low-income people.

 - Tax skimming will be encouraged as low-income people tend to hide the liquid cash.

-Regressive tax is a simple type of tax levied on the citizens of a country and the tax is not levied on the income instead a flat amount is levied for everyone which is a very convenient form of tax for the developing and underdeveloped countries which helps for the development of the countries but this type of tax is good only for the countries where the income difference among the people is less and the income earned is similar to each other So there will be no discrimination on the tax levied.
+A regressive tax is a simple type of tax levied on the citizens of a country, and the tax is not levied on the income instead a flat amount is levied for everyone which is a very convenient form of tax for the developing and underdeveloped countries which helps for the development of the countries, but this type of tax is suitable only for the countries where the income difference among the people is less and the income earned is similar to each other So there will be no discrimination on the tax levied.

 This has been a guide to what is Regressive Tax and its definition.
 Here we discuss the top 6 types of Regressive Taxes System and its advantages and disadvantages.
 You may learn more about our articles below on accounting –